Trustroots/nostroots/docs/Events.md

   "pubkey": "...",
   "sig": "...",
   "tags": [
-    // An `e` tag makes sense if this event references another nsotr event ["e", "..."],
+    // OPTIONAL - An `e` tag makes sense if this event references another nsotr event ["e", "..."],
-    // Likewise for the `p` tag if this event relates to a different nostr pubkey ["p", "..."],
+    // OPTIONAL - Likewise for the `p` tag if this event relates to a different nostr pubkey ["p", "..."],
-    // If the note has an upstream `created_at` field, then the `original_created_at` tag should be set ["original_created_at", "1729161787"],
+    // OPTIONAL - If the note has an upstream `created_at` field, then the `original_created_at` tag should be set ["original_created_at", "1729161787"],
     // The `d` tag can be constructed according to the author's specification ["d", ""],